-Which are the tallest dog breeds in the world?
+Which is the tallest dog breed in the world?

 Height; Minimum 32 inches, but typically 35 inches +.

 The AKC say that this is the World's tallest dog breed on their list of recognized breeds.
 The Irish Wolfhound that we see today is actually a relatively recent breed, based on descriptions of the ancient great dogs of Ireland, used for hunting Irish Elk.
 The ancient dogs were simply called "The Great Dog of Ireland" or even "The Irish Hunting Hound".

 When the numbers of Irish Elk were in decline, and wolves started to become a problem in rural Ireland, the hunting dogs had a change of job.
 They were used to chase and bring down a wolf in one-to-one combat.
 The Irish Wolfhound was so fast, strong and brave that they eliminated the wolf problem relatively quickly.

 Then came the World Wars, and numbers plummeted.